 As this project includes inclusionary housing the City Council will have the final approval authority over the inclusionary Housing incentives which are awarded for this project.
-Consequently, the Planning Commission shall review the project and hold a public hearing and make a recommendation to the City Council regarding the approval or denial of the project via resolution.
-The City Council will have final review authority for all the permits and the inclusionary incentives.
+Consequently, the Planning Commission reviewed the project and held a public hearing and made a recommendation to the City Council recommending approval of the project on April 30, 2025.
+New special conditions recommended by the Planning Commission are noted in purple text.

+The City Council has the final review authority for all the permits and the inclusionary incentives.